kevinfengcs88/nvim/README.md

 :%s/original/replaced/g
 ```

-## Other tips for configuring the workflow
+## Other tips for configuring the workflow/Neovim
 - When setting the style for material.nvim, the style **MUST** come before enabling the colorscheme, otherwise, a manual `:source %` is required to apply the new style
 - If installing the Lua language server with Mason for the first time, change "sumneko_lua" to "lua_ls"
 - When installing certain LSPs like pyright, npm must be installed first through terminal (just run `sudo apt install nodejs npm`